naavemajid/e-plantShopping/README.md

-# Project still in development
+# an online plant shopping website